 - May not participate in a cooperative garden

-Cooperative gardens are allowed no more than four (4) patients or 60 total plants.
+Cooperative gardens are allowed no more than four (4) cardholders or 60 total plants.
 Cooperative grows are licensed by the Washington Liquor and Cannabis Board and are subject to laboratory testing and seed-tracking, must not be located within a mile of a marijuana dispensary or retailer, and must be at least 1,000 feet away from any schools, playgrounds, recreation and daycare centers, or any facility restricted to people 21 years or older (like a bar or nightclub).

 Interest in Growing Meets Growing Marijuana

-As of April 2017, figuring out where to grow marijuana in Seattle first requires you to be a medical patient.
+As of April 2017, figuring out where to grow marijuana in Seattle first requires you to be a medical marijuana cardholder.
 Since this often excludes large segments of the cannabis-consuming population, Washington – especially in Seattle – has continued to push for at home cultivation and in 2017, if the necessary signatures are collected, a ballot referendum to allow any person 21 and up to grow up to six (6) plants and possess up to one pound (16 ounces) of marijuana for personal use.

 Only time will tell if recreational consumers in Washington will be able to parent some cannabis plants.
 Until then, don’t miss out on the best marijuana deals, events, activities, and expos the city of Seattle has to offer.